shukriadams/tetrifact/README.md

 ## What it isn't

 Tetrifact is use-at-your-own risk open source software.
 It is intended for use in your in-house CI build chain, and replaces the awful practice of storing builds on SMB file servers.
-Tetrifact is not a version control system or super bullet-proof file-database-engine-thinger that adheres to ACID principles.
-It's written to be robust and fault-tolerant in a real-life game studio with multiple daily builds, but you should still probably not use it for absolutely irreplacable files such as release-to-manufacture builds.
+Tetrifact is not a version control system or bullet-proof archive.
+It's written to be robust and fault-tolerant in a real-life game studio with multiple large daily builds, but you should still probably not use it for absolutely irreplacable files such as release-to-manufacture builds.

 ## Using